Usha-Mounika/Samsung_PD/README.md

 <summary>Theory</summary>
 <br>

+Physical design refers to the process of transforming a high-level logical description of a circuit into a detailed physical representation that can be manufactured.
+It involves the creation of a layout that defines the exact positions, sizes, and interconnections of individual components, such as transistors, gates, and wires, on the silicon wafer.
+Physical design is a critical step in the chip design flow, as it directly impacts factors like performance, power consumption, and manufacturability.

+The steps in Physical Design flow are as follows:
 1. Technology Selection: Choose the semiconductor process technology, which defines the manufacturing parameters, transistor sizes, and available components.

 2. Floorplanning: Define the chip's overall layout, specifying the positions of major components and areas for routing.